 Kettle And Stand (England)

 This is a Kettle and stand.
-It was designed by Christopher Dresser.
-We acquired it in 1990.
+It was designed by Christopher Dresser and manufactured by Benham & Froud, Ltd..
+It is dated ca. 1885 and we acquired it in 1990.
 Its medium is copper, brass, ebony (kettle), wrought iron (stand).
 It is a part of the Product Design and Decorative Arts department.

 Christopher Dresser (1834–1904) held a position of considerable importance in the history of design during the 19th century.
 His published theories on design were based on the importance of an object’s functionality and the simplicity of botanical forms.
 Unlike many of his peers, he recognized the implications of mechanized production and integrated an understanding of industrial processes into the development of his designs, which were produced by various manufacturing companies.